 Dolly Parton is having a moment and I am grateful for it.
-She is EVERYWHERE, Netflix, her “Coat of Many Colors” television special, co-hosting the Country Music Awards, but the podcast “Dolly Parton’s America” has been my favorite, taking us to the stories behind the story.
+She is EVERYWHERE, co-writing a book, releasing new albums, even creating cake mixes for Duncan Hines, but the podcast “Dolly Parton’s America” (released in 2019) has been my favorite, taking us to the stories behind the story.
 Dolly’s is over 50 years in the making, her influence weaving in and out of the context of our lives.

 Dolly is a paradox – a vision of glittery perfection (admittedly a “gimmick”), but at the same moment authentically, unapologetically herself.
 While she has been a punchline with her curvy figure and big blonde hair for decades, it turns out, the joke is on us.
 She has known exactly what she is doing all along, now in her 70s she is adored by fans all over the world.
 She is living her best life on her terms, who doesn’t want that?

 Growing up in Louisville, Kentucky with my mother’s family living in central Kentucky – less than 200 miles from the Smoky Mountains of Dolly’s youth – her pure, sweet, twangy voice was in the background of my childhood.
 Her songs were ever present, but not overly celebrated.
 She sang of front porches like the one at my Great Grandmother’s house and her spirited sense of humor was so much like many of the women in my family, I didn’t give it much thought.
 Though I didn’t grow up poor in East Tennessee, I could relate to Dolly and I simply took her for granted.